Manomaysubban-Narasimha/CS151-Parking_Management_System/README.md

 **Mano Narasimha:**
 - Embedded salt and pepper with SHA3-256 one-way cryptographic hash function in order to slow down brute-force, dictionary, and rainbow table attacks
-- Added Microsoft’s secure password rules
+- Enforced Microsoft’s secure password rules
-- Made the application detect whether the password that the user entered is amongst the top 100 most commonly used passwords in O(1) time complexity, and - prompted the user to re-enter the password
+- Made the application detect whether the password that the user entered is amongst the top 100 most commonly used passwords in O(1) time complexity, and prompted the user to re-enter the password
-- Made use of loose coupling, abstraction, abstract factory, and data-hiding into the code and made changes to the codebase to reflect Java’s coding c- onventions.
-Made the programs more modular to enhance readability and reduce cognitive complexity of code.
+- Made use of Singleton, loose coupling, abstraction, abstract factory, and data-hiding into the code and made changes to the codebase to reflect Java’s coding conventions.
+- Made the programs more modular to enhance readability and reduce cognitive complexity of the code.

 **Sarthak Dhomne:**
 - Created + updated Vaadin front-end components for the MainView page.